manavthakkar/manavthakkar.github.io/_projects/06_robotic-needle-placement.md

 # Image-Guided Robotic Needle Placement

 ## Overview
-The **Image-Guided Robotic Needle Placement** project was part of a course on robotics and navigation in medicine, aimed at understanding modern robotic surgeries.
+This project was part of a course on robotics and navigation in medicine, aimed at understanding modern robotic surgeries.
 The main goal was to accurately detect the position of a tumor in a patient's body and take a sample by inserting a needle using a 7-axis Franka Emika robotic arm, ensuring minimal invasion.

 ![Robotic Surgery](https://manavthakkar.github.io/assets/images/robotic-surgery.png)